Man's Search for Meaning is one of the most widely read books of the last century. But nobody should be surprised.

 | Catholic Church - United States - Political Activity | Doubleday | Hardcover | August 2008 | $21.95 | 978-0-385-52228-1 (0-385-52228-2) |

-The Most Reverend Charles J. Chaput, O.F.M.
-Cap. is the ninth and current Archbishop of Philadelphia.
-As member of the Prairie Band Potawatomi Tribe, Archbishop Chaput is the second Native American to be ordained bishop in the United States, and the first Native American archbishop.
-He is the author of: Strangers in a Strange Land: Living the Christian Faith in a Post-Christian World, A Heart on Fire: Catholic Witness and the Next America, as well as Render Unto Caesar: Serving the Nation by Living our Catholic Beliefs in Political Life, and Living the Catholic Faith: Rediscovering the Basics.Copyright © 2008 Charles J. Chaput, O.F.M.
+Charles J. Chaput, O.F.M.
+Cap., is the archbishop emeritus of Philadelphia.
+He is the author of: Things Worth Dying For: Thoughts on a Life Worth Living, Strangers in a Strange Land: Living the Christian Faith in a Post-Christian World, A Heart on Fire: Catholic Witness and the Next America, as well as Render Unto Caesar: Serving the Nation by Living our Catholic Beliefs in Political Life, and Living the Catholic Faith: Rediscovering the Basics.Copyright © 2008 Charles J. Chaput, O.F.M.
 Cap.

 back to top